How Long Does Kratom Stay in Your System?

 6. Age and liver function

-Older adults and those with liver impairment clear kratom more slowly.
+Age plays a role.
+So does the liver.
+Older adults, and anyone with liver impairment, clear kratom more slowly.

 7. Other medications